 network.
 To demonstrate this failure, perform the following tests from a

-169.254.169.254, for a record defined in the forwarding zone.
+169.254.169.254for a record defined in the forwarding zone.
 This query fails (expectedly) because Cloud DNS does not support transitive routing to forwarding targets.
-A VM must be configured to use its metadata server in order to use a forwarding zone.
+To use a forwarding zone, a VM must be configured to use its metadata server.

-- Query the forwarding target directly for that same record.
-This query demonstrates that transitive connectivity succeeds, though Cloud DNS does not use this path.
+Query the forwarding target directly for that same record.
+Although Cloud DNS does not use this path, this query demonstrates that transitive connectivity succeeds.

 - Create a Cloud DNS peering zone authorized for